muhammadriy3d/full-stack-dev-journey/README.md

 ## Code Of Conduct

-feel free to enchance and build with me on this repo
+feel free to contribute and build with me on this repo

 rules:

 - fork this repo
 - create your own branch
 - make changes
--
+- create a pull request

 ## Credits